So. I already covered 10 advantages of alopecia in my previous post. But it looks like that list wasn’t quite exhaustive!

 Ever singed your hair on a candle?
 Well, happy days – because you’ll never have to smell your own burnt strands again!

-At the baggage scanning counter in Kuala Lumpur, the man was so busy saying “nice hair!” that he totally missed my bag going through the machine.
+One time, at the baggage scanning counter in Kuala Lumpur, the security guy was so busy saying “nice hair!” that he totally missed my bag going through the machine.

 ’Nuff said.